 - Pour two tablespoons of the olive oil on top of the artichokes.
 Dividing it equally among the 4 artichokes.

-- Add pepper, 1/2 teaspoon of salt and a pinch of mint to each artichoke.
+- Add pepper, a pinch of mint to each artichoke.
+Sprinkle with 1/2 tsp of salt.

-- Sprinkle the bread crumbs and grated cheese over each artichoke and place them into a medium saucepan.
+- Sprinkle the bread crumbs and grated cheese over each artichoke and between the leaves and top them with the additional 1/4 cup of cheese, place them into a medium saucepan.
 Fill with water so that the water comes 2/3 of the way up on the artichokes.

 - Add 1 teaspoon of salt and the slice of lemon to the water.
 Cook on medium heat for 30 minutes or until a knife inserted in the center of the artichoke easily cuts through to the bottom.